camunda/camunda-docs/docs/components/modeler/cloud-modeler/start-instance.md

 ---
 id: start-instance
 title: Start a new process instance
+description: "If a BPMN diagram is deployed via Cloud Modeler, you can start a new instance of this diagram."
 ---

 If a BPMN diagram is deployed via Cloud Modeler, you can start a new instance of this diagram.